 Ignis Pixel props are strong enough to survive occasional drops and impacts.
 However, bear in mind that this is a technically complex device.
 Be careful with it and use training dummies for practice.
 It will help to make the life of your pixel equipment much longer.

-We give 2 years warranty for all models, 30-day moneyback period and free technical services including free repairs during warranty period.
-If there is something wrong with your props, please get in touch with our support team by email: firstname.lastname@example.org
+We give 2-year warranty for most of our products (for Jump Rope - 6 months/50.000 jumps, whatever comes first), 30-day moneyback period and free technical services including free repairs during warranty period.
+If there is something wrong with your props, please get in touch with our support team by email: email@example.com

 The time of working without charging varies from 1,5 to 8 hours and depends on a number of factors: a model of product, battery power, brightness, pictures (the more white light on a picture, the more energy that picture consumes).
 Anyway, even in the least economical mode the device works much more than the time of an average performance on scene.